There’s a media drum beat against Nancy Pelosi, one of the most effective parliamentarians to ever hold the Speaker’s gavel. Don’t fall for it.

 Where was Bernie Sanders when Republicans tried to pass this federal constitutional amendment banning same-sex marriage?
 In 2006 Sanders went on record opposing gay marriage in Vermont.
 Why does Sanders get a pass?

 Hillary Clinton has been a leader on LGBT issues in both the Senate and in the State Department.
 Some folks seem to focus on marriage equality as if that was the only item on the LGBT agenda.
 What about Hate Crimes?
 Hillary was there fighting to get LGBT included.
-What about ENDA?
+What about ENDA – the Employee Non Discrimination Act?
 She was there fighting for this long overdue bill to prohibit LGBT discrimination in all federal employment and contracting.
+Hillary Clinton twice sponsored adding LGBT to the Civil Rights Act alongside race and religion as protected categories.

 “Gay Rights Are Human Rights.”
 Hillary Clinton